rakeshatwakeupfarms/personal/.clinerules/workflows/day_planner.md

 ## Daily Pattern Analysis & Goal Alignment

 To ensure continuous progress and adaptation, I will:
-- **Review All Previous Daily Checklists**: Systematically analyze all completed daily checklists from `/Users/r/Documents/personal/day_planner` to identify recurring patterns, successes, and areas for improvement across all recorded days.
+- **Review All Previous Daily Checklists**: MANDATORY - Systematically read and analyze ALL completed daily checklists from `/Users/r/Documents/personal/day_planner` using the `list_files` and `read_file` tools.
+This analysis must identify recurring patterns, successes, and areas for improvement across all recorded days.
+Do not skip this step.
-- **Track Progress Against Goals**: Assess how daily activities contribute to short-term and long-term goals (as defined in `september_goals.md` or similar monthly goal files).
+- **Track Progress Against Goals**: MANDATORY - Read and assess how daily activities contribute to short-term and long-term goals (as defined in `september_goals.md` or similar monthly goal files using `read_file`).
+Do not skip this step.
-- **Identify Trends**: Look for patterns in productivity, challenges, and adherence to principles.
+- **Identify Trends**: Look for patterns in productivity, challenges, and adherence to principles across ALL previous days.
 - **Prioritize with Eisenhower Matrix**: After identifying trends, suggest and re-arrange priorities for future tasks using the Eisenhower Matrix (Urgent/Important, Important/Not Urgent, Urgent/Not Important, Not Urgent/Not Important).
-- **Inform Future Planning**: Use insights from this analysis to refine future daily plans, adjust strategies, and provide guidance for better goal alignment and leveraging power principles.
+- **Inform Future Planning**: Use insights from this comprehensive analysis to refine future daily plans, adjust strategies, and provide guidance for better goal alignment and leveraging power principles.
 - **Huberman Routine Comparison**: Compare daily activities against the Huberman Lab Daily Routine Principles to identify adherence and areas for improvement.

 ## Planning Guidelines

 To ensure effective and focused daily planning:
-- **Task Schedule Start**: Always assume the current timestamp of the first request for a daily plan is the start of the task schedule.
+- **Task Schedule Start**: CRITICAL - Always assume the current timestamp of the first request for a daily plan is the START of the user's day and the earliest time for scheduling any tasks.
+NO tasks should be scheduled before this timestamp.
+NO tasks should be assumed completed unless explicitly stated by the user.
+- **Current Time as Day Start**: If the user requests a daily plan at 8:59 AM, then 8:59 AM becomes the start time and all tasks must be scheduled from 8:59 AM onwards.
+- **No Past Tasks**: Do not schedule any tasks in the past (before the current timestamp).
+Do not mark any tasks as completed unless explicitly told they are already done.
+- **No Overlapping Tasks**: CRITICAL - Ensure that no scheduled tasks have overlapping time slots.
+Each task must have a distinct start and end time that does not conflict with any other scheduled task.
 - **Task Limit**: Limit the number of core tasks (excluding Health Management, Personal Finance, Mindset & Spirituality, and Environment & Routine) to a maximum of 5 per day to maintain focus and prevent overload.

 ## Current Month Goals